Meowmerry/meowmerry/README.md

 <img src="./asset/cover.png"  width="100%" />
 <img src="./asset/giphy.gif" width="5%" />

 I'm Thasanee, nickname Meow.
-I'm a Software Developer, a Software Engineer and always love to be happy and delight woooo,😄 :.
+I'm a Software Developer, I'm always love to be happy and delight, other people tell me that woooo,😄 :.

 Professional software engineer of experience contributing to the design and software development.
 I enjoy the frontend aspect of design which focuses on visuals and client needs.